erclee2000/trajectory-following/README.md

 -----------------------------------------
 1. ctl+shift+p -> Create New Project -> Romi Reference
 2. Deleted everything except Main.java, Robot.java, RobotContainer.java, Constants.java, Drivetrain.java, RomiGyro.java  (can keep ArcadeDrive.java for the convience of using the controller to reset the Romi during testing)
-- NOTE: If you are doing this on actual robot, you could start with an empty template.
-You could also just start with the RamseteCommand example bot, but really that is the end point, and there is a lot of code in there to learn/understand.
+- NOTE: If you are doing this on actual robot, you could start with an empty template with the goal being to slowly add code to the empty template to get it looking like the RamseteCommand example project.
+You could also just start with the RamseteCommand example bot, but really that is the end point, and there is a lot of code in there for students to learn/understand.

 Step Three.
 Added Values from SysID to Constants.java
 ------------------------------------------